Generic filters

 Total tax saving: £215,000 (21.5% of relief)

-Note: Starting from 1 April, companies generating over £250,000 in profits will pay 25% corporation tax.
+From 1 April 2023, companies generating over £250,000 in profits pay 25% corporation tax.
 Businesses seeing profits between £50,000 and £250,000 will be subject to a graduated rate ranging from the current 19% up to the new 25%.

 A profit-making company can receive a relief rate ranging from 16.34% to 21.5%.
 The company’s profit margin determines the rate, which determines its corresponding corporation tax band.